gsoler/test/README.md

 - Presentation: The service ho declares the API and checks the input request data.

 To execute the tests you have to run TestingApplication.java, it will check different cases in the API.

-# test-client

-This part is the web site developed in React.
-To start the application first of all you have to download all dependencies using npm install, then you have to run npm start to run it.
-The application has two main parts:
-- App.js with his App.css, has the main part of the web site.
-The filters and the table.
-Also have the error page if can't connect to the server or data is empty.
-- Pagination.js with his Pagination.css, has the pagination part of the table, and implements the management of pages shown in the paginator and the behaviour of itself.